 - OWU offers a strong pre-professional course of study within a classic liberal arts curriculum, with professional school acceptance nearly double the national average.

-- OWU faculty members are dedicated to every student’s development and personally involved in students’ progress.
+- OWU faculty members are dedicated to every student’s development and personally involved in every student’s progress.

-- All class instruction is provided by faculty; there are no graduate teaching assistants.
+- All class instruction is provided by faculty; OWU has no graduate teaching assistants.

-- The University offers more than 90 majors – more than most similarly-sized schools – and awards Bachelor of Arts, Fine Arts, Music, and Science
+- Ohio Wesleyan offers more than 90 majors – many more than most similarly sized schools – and awards Bachelor of Arts, Fine Arts, Music, and Science degrees.

 - All first-year students complete a course titled “The OWU Experience” to help them better understand and take advantage of all of the opportunities available to them at the University.

-- The OWU Connection includes unique Travel-Learning Coursesduring which students complete a semester of classwork following by a short trip with their professor to see how their theoretical learning applies in real-word situations.
-Recent examples include traveling to Alaska to examine plant responses to global change and to East Africa to study its native animal species in their natural habitat.
+- The OWU Connection includes unique Travel-Learning Courses during which students complete a semester of classwork followed by a short trip with their professor to see how their theoretical learning applies in real-word situations.
+Recent examples include traveling to Italy to study the music of the Renaissance and Baroque Italian master composers and traveling to England, Denmark, and the Netherlands to analyze health care systems from those and several other countries.

 - Through The OWU Connection, students also are able to write their own grant proposals, seeking University funding to support original research anywhere in the world.
 Since the program began, students have used these grants for academic experiences in more than 60 countries.
 Recent examples include traveling to Tahiti to study the long-term impact of nuclear testing in French Polynesia and to Spain to study female empowerment in Spanish Classical Theater.